 \subsection{The Geometric Hierarchy}

-We compare five geometric measures for their temporal relationship with capability emergence.
-The measures span three levels of geometric abstraction: representation geometry (\rankme), gradient geometry (Fisher eigenspectrum), and loss landscape geometry (LLC, Hessian eigenvalues, gradient covariance rank).
+We compare five geometric measures for their temporal relationship with capability acquisition.
+The measures span representation geometry (\rankme), gradient geometry (gradient effective rank), and loss landscape geometry (LLC, Hessian eigenvalues, gradient covariance rank).
 Table~\ref{tab:hierarchy} and Figure~\ref{fig:geometric-hierarchy} summarize the hierarchy.